Stop press ... you should have received your personalised letter in March

 - food waste, green boxes, blue bag, and garden waste one week

-- food waste, green boxes, blue bag, and rubbish bin/re-useable bag the next week
+- food waste, green boxes, blue bag, and rubbish bin/re-usable bag the next week

 It may.
 We will need to redesign routes for our vehicles so your collection day may change - we will inform you of any change when we deliver your bin.
 Your collection time may also change so make sure you put out your recycling and rubbish for collection by 7am on your collection day.